STEPHENS COUNTY CONSERVATION DISTRICT

 Conservation Education Collaborative with the Toccoa-Stephens County Public Library

-The Stephens County Soil and Water Conservation District created a collaborative partnership with the Toccoa-Stephens County Public Library that will provide children birth through age five years old with conservation learning opportunities.
+The Stephens County Conservation District created a collaborative partnership with the Toccoa-Stephens County Public Library that will provide children birth through age five years old with conservation learning opportunities.
 District Program Assistant LeAnn Rutledge will conduct conservation presentations, activities, book readings, and songs once a month for an hour during the Read Aloud Program.
 The purpose of this collaboration is not only to educate children on how to protect the earth, but to provide different avenues of learning to help them understand what the world would be like if they didn’t protect what they love.

 Once a month, the children will learn a different conservation topic.
 The topics that will be discussed are: trees, plants, healthy soils, pollution/recycle/reuse, wildlife, watersheds, air pollution, the water cycle, composting, the importance of farming and other agricultural related activities, Career Day-Conservationist and wildflowers and pollinators.
 In addition to these learning opportunities, LeAnn will coordinate visits from other community partners to expose them to farm-to-table cooking, seeing/touching an endangered species animal, creating soil environments, hearing first-hand about forest fires and how to prevent them from a very special visitor and experiencing a watershed model demonstration.
 Every second Tuesday, the children will learn how to be Defenders of the Planet.
 They will be awarded a certificate in June to represent what they have learned and how they too can help protect the earth no matter how young they are.